HypeHound/downpay-docs/docs/Intro to Downpay/1-overview.md

 ## Use cases

+There are many ways to use Downpay to provide customers with more payment flexibility.
+The most popular use cases are listed below.

 ### Preorders

-If you are releasing a new product and want to gauge demand to map out production you can use Downpay to give customers a way to leave a minimal deposit while they wait for your product to release.
+If you are releasing a new product and want to gauge demand to map out production, you can use Downpay to give customers a way to leave a minimal deposit while they wait for your product to release.
+This helps your business manage customer expectations and makes them feel more comfortable especially if shipping dates are months away.

 ### Made to Order

-If you want to make products on demand, Downpay is a great way to take an upfront deposit and only charge the remainder once you're ready to ship the product our.
+If you want to make products on demand or offer commissions, Downpay is a great way to take an upfront deposit and only charge the remainder once you're ready to ship the product out.

 ### Out of Stock

-If you've run out of stock on products you know you'll be stocking again soon, you can use Downpay to allow customers to continue buying and holding their place in line.
-If you're used to back in stock notifications alone, Downpay is a way to level up your selling strategy by ensuring customers commit to the purchase up front.
+If you've run out on products that are coming back in stock soon, you can use Downpay to allow customers to continue buying and holding their place in line.
+If you're used to back in stock notifications alone, Downpay is a way to level up your selling strategy by guaranteeing customers can commit to the purchase up front.

 ### High-end Products

 If you're selling products that are challenging for customers to pay off in full at checkout, you can use Downpay as a layaway solution to split their payment in two and make it easier on their wallets.
-This method is also useful when your high end products are coupled with longer shipping times.
+This method is also useful when your high end products are coupled with long shipping times.

 ## Key features

 Downpay includes many features to help enable payment flexibility with many more on the way.
-Some features are only avaiable for certain pricing plans.
+Some features will only be available for certain pricing plans.

-Some of Downpay's key features are:
+Downpay key features:

 * Deposits based on % or $ price of a product on your store or offering deferred payment per product
 * Manual and automatic payment collection